-There are lots of reasons why this issue is important to you, your families and the people you serve.
+This issue is important to you, your families and the people you serve for many reasons.
 First, the constitution establishes a basic organizational structure for state government.
-If changes are made that give too much power to one branch, for example say the executive, then our system of self-governance will be upended.
+If changes are made that give too much power to one branch, for example say the executive, then our system of representative governance will be upended.